maiertech/website/src/routes/posts/improve-seo-for-your-next-js-site-by-adding-canonical-urls/index.md

 https://maier.tech/improve-seo-for-your-next-js-site-by-adding-canonical-urls/
 ```

-(with trailing slash) are not the same.
+(with a trailing slash) are not the same.
 [Next.js automatically redirects a URL with trailing slash to the corresponding URL without trailing slash.](https://nextjs.org/docs/api-reference/next.config.js/trailing-slash)

 ## Add canonical URLs and other SEO metadata to your pages with next-seo

 You can use package [next-seo](https://github.com/garmeeh/next-seo) to add SEO
-metadata to every page in Next.js.
-You can create an `SEO` component as wrapper
+meta data to every page in Next.js.
+You can create an `SEO` component as a
-around `NextSeo` to handle canonical URLs:
+wrapper around `NextSeo` to handle canonical URLs:

 ```tsx:components/seo.tsx
 import { useRouter } from 'next/router';